N1k06/.net-c--examples/HelloSFML/README.md

 # HelloSFML
-Minimal example that creates an SFML rendering window and draw a circle.
+Minimal example that creates an SFML rendering window and moves a circle using directional arrows.

 [Install SFML.Net](https://www.nuget.org/packages/SFML.Net) from Nuget before building the project!